We don’t always know what burdens others carry.

 Book Give-Away

 In honor of my Maci’s Lynn 6-month milestone and her furry friends, I’m giving away a copy of Michelle Rayburn’s latest collaborative–Whiskers, Wags, and Woofs–Poems and Heartfelt Essays For Dog and Cat Lovers.
+I’m thankful to have two chapters in this beautiful book for pet people!

 All you have to do is comment, and your name will be in the running.
 I’ll draw next Wednesday, November 27th, then ship anywhere in the U.S.